Catalonia – El Priorat

 The footpaths through these glorious hills are well signed, and take you from Poblet abbey, via the medieval town of Prades, to the “Holy Mountain” – Montsant – from which you descend to Escaladei in its valley fastness, and are thus able to appreciate from above its extent and former majesty.
-The walk is not yet over though – the final day is really one for wine-buffs, through the major vineyards of the Priorat (Robert Parker made one vintage his wine of the century with 100/100 on his famous scale), to a final night in the beautifully positioned village of Porrera with its wine-tasting opportunities.
+The walk is not yet over though – the final days will please wine-buffs, as they pass through the major vineyards of the Priorat (Robert Parker made one vintage his wine of the century with 100/100 on his famous scale), to Porrera, and then on to a final night in the lively town of Falset with its wine-tasting opportunities.

 Walked by On Foot staff: Simon, Debbie

 REVIEWS: For independent walker reviews submitted to the Association of Independent Tour Operators visit Aito.com.

 TRAVEL ADVICE: To find the latest travel advice from the Foreign & Commonwealth Office for UK citizens travelling to Spain, click here.
 Citizens of other nations will also find it useful, but should always check their appropriate local agency.

 - The spectacle of ‘light and stone’ that is Poblet Monastery

 - Ancient mills and secluded bathing pools